We try to explain any legal language as we go along, but there is also a What does it mean? section at the end.

 The Association of British Travel Agents (ABTA) deals with travel problems.

 Individual police forces deal with complaints involving police officers and staff within their force.
-If you are not satisfied with the outcome of your complaint you may be able to appeal to the Independent Police Complaints Commission (IPCC).
-Serious cases are referred to the IPCC in any event.
+If you are not satisfied with the outcome of your complaint you may be able to appeal to the Independent Office for Police Conduct (IOPC).
+Serious cases are referred to the IOPC in any event.

-The IPCC oversees the police complaints system in England and Wales and is also responsible for dealing with serious complaints about staff at the National Crime Agency, Her Majesty’s Revenue and Customs (HMRC) and Home Office immigration and border staff.
+The IOPC oversees the police complaints system in England and Wales and is also responsible for dealing with serious complaints about staff at the National Crime Agency, Her Majesty’s Revenue and Customs (HMRC) and the Gangmasters and Labour Abuse Authority.

 Some ADR schemes are free to use, for example, ACAS, some community mediation schemes, ombuds and some consumer dispute resolution schemes.
 Use the information on the different problem areas above to check.